hobbyfarm/hobbyfarm.github.io/content/docs/configuration/settings.md

 weight = 1
 +++

 The Settings page allows administrators to configure general settings for the HobbyFarm platform.
+To access the Settings page, log into the HobbyFarm Admin-UI and click the `Configuration` option in the top navigation menu.
+In the left navigation menu, click the `Settings` option.

-Settings are divided into the following scopes:
+Settings are divided into the following `scopes`:

 ## Public
 The `Public` scope is used to configure settings which impact the HobbyFarm platform as a whole.